How to Apply for an EIN

 Daily Limitation of an Employer Identification Number

 Effective May 21, 2012, to ensure fair and equitable treatment for all taxpayers, the Internal Revenue Service will limit Employer Identification Number (EIN) issuance to one per responsible party per day.
 This limitation is applicable to all requests for EINs whether online or by fax or mail.
 We apologize for any inconvenience this may cause.

 In order to identify the correct individuals and entities applying for EINs, language changes have been made to the EIN process.
 Refer to Responsible Parties and Nominees to learn about these important changes before applying for an EIN.

 Third Party Authorization

 The Third Party Designee section must be completed at the bottom of the Form SS-4.
 The Form SS-4 must also be signed by the taxpayer for the third party designee authorization to be valid.
 The Form SS-4 must be mailed or faxed to the appropriate service center.
-The third party designee's authority terminates at the time the EIN is assigned and released to the designee.
+The third party designee's authority extends to "newly" assigned EINs only and terminates at the time the EIN is assigned and released to the designee.